 - Born March 13, 1931 in Havana, Cuba

 - Died May 12, 2011 in Miami, FL USA

 Brother of Camilo Pascual, Carlos Pascual pitched well in his two outings in the majors with the Washington Senators in 1950.
 His ERA in 17 innings was just 2.12, and he gave up only 12 hits.
 He was only 19 years old.
 On the other hand, he was a bit wild, with 8 walks.
 Pascual was one of six pitchers of Cuban background who came up to the 1950 Washington Senators.

-Pascual was signed in 1949, made his major league appearances in 1950, and in December 1952 was drafted by Seattle.
+Pascual was signed in 1949, made his major league appearances in 1950, and in December 1952 was drafted by the Seattle Rainiers of the Pacific Coast League.
 He was very successful in the Serie del Caribe, winning two games in the Serie three different times.
 In 1960, he played for Cienfuegos.
-In 1967 a Venezuelan baseball card showed him with Aragua.
-Later he managed in Venezuela and won championships in 1969-70.
+In 1967 a Venezuelan baseball card showed him with the Tigres de Aragua.
+Later he managed in Venezuela and won championships in 1969 and 1970.